san-zrl/chess_openings/README.md

 and keeps doing so in the higher layers.
 The King\'s Pawn Game is on a decline.
 Intermediate players apparently pick more sophisticated openings and we can see the rise of the Queen\'s Pawn Game and the French Defense.
-In the intermediate level this evolution continues.
+In the advanced level this evolution continues.
 The King\'s Pawn Game has completely disappeared from the top-10 list and common openings such as Sicilian, French, Queen\'s Pawn Game or the Caro-Cann system can be seen.
 In the top-10 list of openings on